imsouveek/nuxt-bnb/docs/general/faq.md

 - API: 98.7% coverage (Jest + Supertest + Dockerized Mongo/Mailpit)
 - Payment: 99.4% coverage (Jest + Supertest + Dockerized Postgres)

-Tests run via a custom CLI using Docker Compose for full service isolation.
+I try to get close to 100% in test coverage and also get clean eslint output to ensure that I have clean code that is not redundant.
+I also test only routes, with backend db and mailpit running in test containers to get behavior close to production runtime.
+I run tests via a custom CLI using Docker Compose for full service isolation, and the tests use Express App (which leverages Express Router already used in Nuxt server middleware)
 The frontend has been tested manually.

 ---